tahirabbas11/A.I-Based-And-Controlled-Smart-Agricultural-Field/README.md

 That's it!
 You've successfully set up and launched our incredible project.
 Enjoy exploring its features and capabilities.
 Happy coding! 🌐👨‍💻
 ```

 You can copy and paste this markdown code directly into your README.md file on GitHub to provide clear instructions on how to run your project.
+NOTE these may change for your scenario.